 My path has led me to the final quest of The Grey Havens Deluxe Expansion, Raid on the Grey Havens.
-In this quest, the Grey Havens are assaulted by Corsairs, who begin setting fire to the boats moored there.
-If I only had this box and the Core Set, would I still be able to save the ships?
+In this quest, the Grey Havens are assaulted by Corsairs.
+If I only had this box and the Core Set, would I still be able to save the day?
 Or would I end up scuttled and sunk to the bottom of the sea?

 Let’s find out!